 Superannuation is a long-term savings and investment vehicle that provides tax-advantaged retirement benefits for members and their dependents in the form of lump sums, income or both.

 Compulsory superannuation was introduced in 1992 under the Superannuation Guarantee (Administration) Act 1992 (Cth) which requires employers to provide minimum levels of superannuation support (superannuation guarantee contributions) for most of their employees.
 The importance of superannuation has grown with the realisation of successive federal governments that the age pension cannot provide an adequate retirement income for many Australians and that superannuation is an essential part of the retirement incomes framework.

 Superannuation is not well understood by many people despite the fact that most Australians have superannuation policies.
-It is important to seek expert legal advice about superannuation, disability and death claims, access applications and informaiton about rights and entitlements.
+It is important to seek expert legal advice about superannuation, disability and death claims, access applications and rights and entitlements.

 The main purpose of the compulsory superannuation regime is to provide retirement benefits to members and their dependants.
 The Superannuation Industry (Supervision) Act 1993 (Cth) and Superannuation Industry (Supervision) Regulations 1994 (Cth) therefore require certain superannuation benefits to be preserved until members retire from the workforce.

 Under the main preservation rules, the following must be preserved: